Welcome to today's edition of the Rush 24-7 podcast.

 No.

-No, me p w uh everybody in the United States gets some of the world's best health care, even if they have to go to a waiting room and maybe spend five hours waiting for a doctor.
+Everybody in the United States gets some of the world's best health care, even if they have to go to a waiting room and maybe spend five hours waiting for a doctor.

-I mean, so I think that the one of the big problems in our country is that the health care crisis was caused by government.
+I mean, so I think that one of the big problems in our country is that the health care crisis was caused by government.

 That is, we don't have a free market system in health care.